-On February 8, 2018, the Canadian Securities Administrators ("CSA") published Staff Notice 51-352 (Revised) Issuers with U.S. Marijuana-Related Activities (the "Staff Notice"), which provides specific disclosure expectations for issuers that currently have, or are in the process of developing, cannabis-related activities in the US as permitted within a particular state's regulatory framework.
-All issuers with US cannabis-related activities are expected to clearly and prominently disclose certain prescribed information in required disclosure documents.
+On February 8, 2018, the Canadian Securities Administrators ("CSA") published Staff Notice 51-352 (Revised) Issuers with U.S. Marijuana-Related Activities (the "Staff Notice"), which provides specific disclosure expectations for issuers that currently have, or are in the process of developing, cannabis-related activities in the U.S. as permitted within a particular state's regulatory framework.
+All issuers with U.S. cannabis-related activities are expected to clearly and prominently disclose certain prescribed information in required disclosure documents.

-Such disclosure includes, but is not limited to, (i) a description of the nature of a reporting issuer's involvement in the US marijuana industry; (ii) an explanation that marijuana is illegal under US federal law and that the US enforcement approach is subject to change; (iii) a statement about whether and how the reporting issuer's US cannabis-related activities are conducted in a manner consistent with US federal enforcement priorities; and (iv) a discussion of the reporting issuer's ability to access public and private capital, including which financing options are and are not available to support continuing operations.
-Additional disclosures are required to the extent a reporting issuer is deemed to be directly or indirectly engaged in the US marijuana industry, or deemed to have "ancillary industry involvement", all as further described in the Staff Notice.
+Such disclosures include, but are not limited to, (i) a description of the nature of a reporting issuer's involvement in the U.S. cannabis industry; (ii) an explanation that marijuana is illegal under U.S. federal law and that the U.S. enforcement approach is subject to change; (iii) a statement about whether and how the reporting issuer's U.S. marijuana-related activities are conducted in a manner consistent with U.S. federal enforcement priorities; and (iv) a discussion of the reporting issuer's ability to access public and private capital, including which financing options are and are not available to support continuing operations.
+Additional disclosures are required to the extent a reporting issuer is deemed to be directly or indirectly engaged in the U.S. cannabis industry, or deemed to have "ancillary industry involvement", all as further described in the Staff Notice.

-At this time, the Company's involvement in the US cannabis industry is "direct" through its operations from the Harborside dispensaries in Oakland, San Jose and San Leandro, Harborside Desert Hot Springs, the Eugene Dispensary in Oregon, and the Salinas Farm.
+At this time, the Company's involvement in the U.S. cannabis industry is "direct" through its operations from the Harborside dispensaries in Oakland, San Jose and San Leandro, Harborside Desert Hot Springs, the Terpene Station Dispensary in Oregon, and the Salinas Facility.

 As a result of the Company's operations, the Company is therefore subject to the requirements of the Staff Notice and accordingly provides the following disclosures:

-Compliance with applicable state laws in the US
+Compliance with applicable state laws in the U.S.

-The Company regularly seeks and receives outside legal advice regarding compliance with applicable state regulatory frameworks, and exposure and implications arising from US federal law, in the states where its retail dispensaries and wholesale cultivation facilities conduct operations.
-As of the date of this MD&A, the Company has not received any notices of violation, denial or non-compliance from any US authorities imposing any material restriction of operations or fines.
+The Company regularly seeks and receives outside legal advice regarding compliance with applicable state regulatory frameworks, and exposure and implications arising from U.S. federal law, in the states where its retail dispensaries and wholesale cultivation facilities conduct operations.
+As of the date of this MD&A, the Company has not received any notices of violation, denial or non-compliance from any U.S. authorities imposing any material restriction of operations or fines.

-Nature of operations with US cannabis-related activities
+Nature of operations with U.S. cannabis-related activities